wwt/docker-foundations/docs/index.md

 # :whale: Docker Foundations Hands-On

+!!! quote
     "*Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.*"
+    *~ wikipedia*

 ## Overview